zksecurity/RFCs/source/starknet/stark.md

 }
 ```

+We assume that the public input is instantiated and verified by the parent protocol, and thus is out of scope of this standard.

 ### Trace and Evaluation Domains

-TODO: is this section useful?

 There are three types of domains: